How Accurate Are Smart Scales?

 Book a BodySpec DEXA scan today and see exactly how your body composition changes over time.

-Accuracy vs. Precision (Repeatability): The Concept That Makes Smart Scales Useful
+Accuracy vs. Precision: The Concept That Makes Smart Scales Useful

-When people ask “how accurate are smart scales?” they usually mean:
+When people ask "how accurate are smart scales?" they usually mean two different things:

-1. Accuracy: How close the number is to the true value (e.g., does it match a medical-grade test?).
+Accuracy is how close the number is to the true value — does it match a medical-grade test?
+Precision (or repeatability) is whether the scale gives the same reading twice under identical conditions.

-For day-to-day self-tracking, precision often matters more than perfect accuracy.
-A smart scale can be consistently wrong by a few percentage points but still accurately show whether your trend is going up or down—especially for weight.
+For day-to-day self-tracking, precision often matters more than accuracy.
+A smart scale can be consistently wrong by a few percentage points but still reliably show whether your trend is moving up or down — especially for weight.
+Body composition precision is harder because BIA estimates shift whenever your body water changes, which is why your "body fat %" can appear to change overnight.

-How Smart Scales Estimate Body Fat and Muscle (BIA in Plain English)
+How Smart Scales Estimate Body Fat (BIA Explained)

 Illustration showing electrical signals passing easily through water but being stopped by fat cells.
 A yellow lightning bolt representing electrical signals is shown next to blue wavy layers with light blue circles representing water, with three yellow circles with orange outlines representing fat cells that appear to block the lightning bolt's path.